Coconut oil: Production

-In 2020, world production of coconut oil was 2.61 e6MT, led by the Philippines and Indonesia accounting together for 60% of the world total.
+In 2023, world production of coconut oil was 3.1 million tonnes, led by the Philippines and Indonesia accounting together for 59% of the total.

 Composition and comparison

 Coconut oil contains only trace amounts of free fatty acids (about 0.03% by mass).
 Most of the fatty acids are present in the form of esters.
 In the following content, the expressions "fatty acids" and "acid" below refer to esters rather than carboxylic acids.
+When forming an ester, the coconut oil is usually referred to as "cocoyl" where the "-yl" root denotes the functional group.
+For example, the sodium cocoyl isenthionate is a sodium salt of the ester formed by coconut oil and isethionic acid.

 The approximate concentration of fatty acids in coconut oil (midpoint of range in source):

 The following table provides information about the composition of coconut oil and how it compares with other vegetable oils.

+Properties of vegetable oilsv; t; e; The nutritional values are expressed as percent (%) by mass of total fat.